Iran-born brothers charged in Sweden with spying for Russia

 "The information that has been obtained, transmitted and divulged could, by the fact that if it comes into the hands of a foreign power, result in detriment to Sweden’s security,” Lindqvist said in a statement.

+He later told The Associated Press that the case involved “extremely sensitive topics,” but declined to elaborate.

-According to the charge sheet obtained by The Associated Press, the men have “jointly” passed information to the Russian military intelligence service GRU during the period Sept.
+According to the charge sheet obtained by the AP , the men have “jointly” passed information to the Russian military intelligence service GRU during the period Sept.
 28, 2011-Sept.
 20, 2021.

 It added that the data were acquired through one of the men’s work within Sweden's domestic intelligence agency and the country's armed forces.
 The data originates from several authorities within the Swedish security and the intelligence service.